 We’ve talked a lot about spinal cord injuries here but it’s important not to forget, that’s not the only disease that’s strongly associated with incontinence.
 Other neurological disorders such as Multiple Sclerosis, Parkinson’s Disease, Stroke and Spina Bifida are often the cause of incontinence.
 In each of these cases incontinence can have a huge economic, […]

 Men’s Liberty Announces New Partnership with Townsend Rep Group!

 We feel thrilled to announce that Men’s Liberty is launching a new distribution partnership with Townsend Rep Group to sell our products in SCI clinics, VA facilities and rehab centers across the United States.

 The Effects of Spinal Cord Injury on Parenting

 Parenting can be a major part of life after a spinal cord injury.
-I came across the article below from the most recent issue of Life in Action magazine and wanted to share it with you all.
+I came across the article below from the most recent issue of Life in Action magazine.
+And I wanted to share it with you all.
 They are looking for research participants for an exciting new study on parenting after SCI.
-You can read […]
+You can […]

 Wee Answer Wednesday: Wheel You Be My Valentine?

 It’s the day before Valentine’s, a day some know as Desperation Day.
 It’s a day for the smug couples to finalize their plans and lonely singles to visit bars in hopes of picking up an acceptable Mr/Mrs Right Now.
 So in honor of the spirit of both Valentine’s Day and its ignominious ‘eve we’ve got […]

 Now I’m not a big fan of lawyers, (in fact, any joke that ends with a lawyer being eaten by an alligator is almost guaranteed to get a laugh), I have to concede that I was impressed with the blog below from Rix & McKay Solicitors LLP in the UK.
 So I’ve decided to share […]